Bonus material: Free workshop on how to move from purées to finger foods

 how to introduce both purées and finger foods properly & safely

-Believe it or not, there are best practices when it comes to introducing purées to babies using our baby led feeding method (it’s not always as simple as putting a spoon in their mouth).
+Believe it or not, there are best practices when it comes to introducing purées to babies using our baby led feeding method (it’s not always as simple as putting a spoon of baby food in their mouth).

 We want to make sure the process takes into account that we are being very responsive to our baby’s cues, to respect hunger signals, keep mealtime pleasant, as well as encourage self-feeding as soon as they show more signs of independence.
 We also really want to make sure our baby is advancing in texture in a timely manner, which the Texture Timeline™ can help with.